 WNC Nature Center

 The 42-acre Western North Carolina Nature Center is home to a variety of wildlife, indoor exhibits, and gardens.
-Popular exhibits include “Appalachian Station” and “Otter Falls,” but there’s plenty more to explore here.
+Popular exhibits include “Appalachian Station” and “Otter Falls,” but there’s plenty more to explore and you can learn about it here.

 Botanical Gardens at Asheville